 Beatrix Potter: More than just storytelling

-To think about the role and true legacy of Beatrix Potter, who, in later life became Mrs Heelis, we must consider her beyond that of the author and storyteller.
-We must understand her passions, interests and pursuits, including as a talented artist and illustrator, environmentalist, and award-winning Herdwick sheep farmer.
+To think about the role and true legacy of Beatrix Potter, who was known as Mrs Heelis after she married in 1912, we must consider her achievements beyond storytelling.
+We must understand her other passions, as a talented artist, environmentalist, and award-winning Herdwick sheep farmer.

 In this exhibition, we explore Beatrix Potter as an individual from beginning to end.
 After being given a paintbox by one of her father’s friends, the artist John Everett Millais, a young Miss Potter had spent hours drawing in the Natural History Museum in London.
 Millais said of her: